User Operations

 ObligationKey

 All user-facing functions identify an obligation through an ObligationKey.
-This key combines the user's address with an optional seed, allowing a single address to hold multiple isolated positions (standard, earn, pair).
+This key combines the user's address with an optional seed, allowing a single address to hold multiple isolated positions (standard, earn, looping, etc).

 pub struct ObligationKey {